beakbahama/log/docs/aa.md

 > [!NOTE]
-> This document is a work in progress, but I’ve committed it to this repo in its preliminary state as it already contains useful information.
-I will continue to add to it in bits and pieces over the coming days and weeks.
+> This document is a work in progress.

 # Anti and Anger: The 'AA' Undermining Humanity